 Dr. Levine of the SUNY Health Science Center at Brooklyn has no relevant financial relationships to disclose.)

 This article includes discussion of cerebellar infarction and cerebellar hemorrhage, cerebellar hematoma, and cerebellar stroke.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Cerebellar infarct and hemorrhage account for about 2% of all strokes.
 Both conditions are critical neurologic disorders with potential catastrophic outcomes.
 They frequently present with headache, nausea and vomiting, dizziness, and a striking difficulty standing or walking.
 Their management often requires surgical intervention, and the prognosis is usually good when the intervention is performed before the patient becomes comatose.
-In this article, the authors discuss the clinical presentations associated with the different vascular territories within the cerebellum, the potential to confuse its presentation with peripheral causes of vertigo, and the usefulness of the head thrust test to differentiate between peripheral and central causes of dizziness.
+In this article, the author discusses the clinical presentations associated with the different vascular territories within the cerebellum, the potential to confuse its presentation with peripheral causes of vertigo, and the usefulness of the head thrust test to differentiate between peripheral and central causes of dizziness.

 Historical note and terminology

 Infarction and hemorrhage are at different ends of the spectrum of vascular disease of the cerebellum; they share clinical features and some management strategies; therefore, they will be reviewed together.
 These 2 entities have much in common with stroke in other areas of the brain such as risk factors; however; they have distinctive clinical symptoms, signs, and prognosis.
 Furthermore, the acute treatment often involves a surgical intervention.